 The porterhouse is a generous steak when it comes to flavor and size.
 It is extremely popular in steakhouses, but there’s no reason not to cook it at home.
 It is cut from the short loin near the sirloin and contains a sizable amount of tenderloin—the perfect steak to share with friends.–Rick Tramonto

-We agree with Tramonto—the porterhouse is a study in the art of steak.
-Along one side of the T-bone you’ll find an ample portion of nicely marbled, robustly flavored New York strip.
-Nestled against the other side is a simple, buttery petite filet.
+We agree with author Rick Tramonto—the porterhouse is a study in the art of steak.
+Along one side of the T-bone that intersects this cut of steak, you’ll find an ample portion of nicely marbled, robustly flavored New York strip.
+Nestled against the other side is an impossibly buttery petite filet.
 What distinguishes the porterhouse from the more common T-bone is, quite simply, magnitude.
-The vanquishing porterhouse outweighs the scrawny little cousin every single time.
+The ample porterhouse outweighs—vanquishes, if you will—its scrawny little cousin every single time.

 Grilled Porterhouse Steak Recipe